 Your dashboard is a great resource to understand how many times your widget is opened and how many callbacks are requested.

-By default, it will show activity across the last 30 days for ALL domains associated with your account.
-Ensure you select a specific widget on the right hand side for a more comprehensive domain-by-domain breakdown.
+By default, it will show activity across the last seven days for ALL domains and ResponseiQ services associated with your account.
+Ensure you select a specific domain or service in the search filters for a more comprehensive domain-by-domain or service-by-domain breakdown.

 What it means: Widget impressions vs widget opens

 Widget impressions indicate how many times the phone icon has loaded on your site before the widget (with phone number field) has had a chance to open fully.
-This data is a great indication of traffic visiting your site.
+This data is an excellent indication of traffic visiting your site.

 Tip: Want the widget to open sooner?
 Edit timings by going to Settings > Automated popup settings.

 Total/connected calls and average duration

 Total calls tell you how many calls were requested through the widget.
 A call is classified as 'connected' if it lasts for more than 5 seconds.

 There are many reasons why your call may not have been connected - your call report can shed some light on this and allow you to filter/export specific data.
 If a call hasn't connected, it usually means either an agent missed the call, the customer didn't pick up the callback, or in rare cases, the call failed to connect due to a technical error.